MohamedMamdouh4/Video-Editing-Module/README.md

-# Video-Editing-Module
+# Video-Editing-Module-
-This is script to convert text to audio , and generate video
+This is JS script to convert text to audio , and generate videos